qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 Modern Wasm/JS runtime (including V8) can JIT and inline the cross calling between Wasm and JS.
 But the copying cost still cannot be optimized out.

 The [Wasm Component Model](https://component-model.bytecodealliance.org/introduction.html) aim to solve this.
 It allows passing higher-level types such as string, record (struct), list, enum in interface.
 But different components cannot share memory, and the passed data need to be copied.

+There are [Wasm-JS string builtins](https://webassembly.github.io/spec/js-api/index.html#builtins-js-string) that aim to reduce the cost of string passing between Wasm and JS.

 ## Cannot directly call Web APIs